rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 ### Setuid Binaries

-Why is it that we have don't have permission to read "flag.txt" but when exploit the binary when read "flag.txt"?
+Why is it that we don't have permission to read "flag.txt" but when we exploit the binary we can read "flag.txt"?
 In other words, why does a binary (that we can run) have different permissions than we do?

 First, let's take a look at the stack4 binary using the `file` utility: `file